 An opague tight is 30 denier and above.
 At 30 denier, you cannot see the leg through the tights.
 From 30, you can go all the way to 70 – 99, which is like wearing a sweater on your legs.
 In general, 30 denier is the most popular and comfortable.

-Anything lower than 30 denier, typically starting at 20, is considered a sheer tight.
-At that weight you can see the leg through the weight of the tight.
+Anything lower than 30 denier, typically starting at 20, is considered a sheer.
+At that weight you can see the leg through the sheer.
 The lighter the denier, the sheerer the tight, at the lowest denier, around 10, you get pantyhose.

 Next up, when to wear what.